WARNING: The use of antidepressants among children may cause suicidal thoughts and feelings.

 The Bernard Law Group has years of experience assisting injured clients including those suffering from pharmaceutical side effects and drug-related legal matters.
 Our skilled team will investigate the facts, assess your claim, and compose and present your case.

-If your child has committed or attempted suicide while taking any of the antidepressant medication listed above, please consult with one of our attorneys to discuss your case.
+If your child has committed or attempted suicide while taking any of the antidepressant medication listed above, please consult with one of our drug injury attorneys to discuss your case.